bikash-jaiswal/bikash-jaiswal.github.io/app/posts/web-architecure.md

 By thinking about these things, developers can make websites that work well, stay reliable, and are easy to take care of.

-# Overview of REST APIs: Constraints and Endpoints Simplified

 ## What is REST?